Scary Thieves: History

 The album remained unreleased, and the band split up.
 Parker went on to play session drums for John Moore (ex-Jesus & Mary Chain) in the Expressway (Polydor), touring the US and UK, and wrote for his own folk-rock outfit Barra (Sony-ATV/Hi-Note Records).
 Chris Youdell joined Presence and Then Jerico.
 Phil Manikiza became an in-house writer at Hit & Run Music Publishing, writing for Rozalla and others.
 Ralph St. Rose formed a duo and signed a short-lived recording contract.

 In March 2015, A Scary Thieves album titled "Halloween" was released under Furry Records some 30 years later than the original release that was planned.
 It contain 10 tracks and 6 bonus mix tracks all remastered from the original tapes from 1984/85.
-Some videos were on Youtube but have been taken down with some others appearing in 2019.
+All the videos except Waiting Game, have been restored by drummer Clive Parker's Furry Records UK label, and are available on his Youtube channel.
+This also includes demos, and a BBC In Concert recordings.